-In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in this statement of accounting policies and in note 10 (financial assets and liabilities).
+In particular, information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in this statement of accounting policies.

 The most critical estimate included within the syndicate's financial position is the estimate for losses incurred but not reported.
 The total estimate as at 31 December 2018 is included within claims outstanding in the balance sheet.